Speech and Language Therapy (Including Year Abroad)

 Programme aims

-• To produce graduates who are competent speech & language therapists with sound reasoning skills able to work independently and as part of an interdisciplinary team
+• To enable graduates to be capable, competent and compassionate speech & language therapy practitioners with sound reasoning skills able to work independently and as part of multiple teams.

-• To effectively develop the knowledge, skills, behaviours and values of speech & language therapists reflecting the requirements of the regulatory and professional bodies (HCPC and RCSLT)
+• To effectively develop the identity, knowledge, skills, behaviours and values of speech & language therapists, reflecting the requirements of the UK regulatory and professional bodies (HCPC and RCSLT).

-• To provide a challenging learning environment, including practice placements, for students to build their critical enquiry and independent learning skills in their journey to becoming speech & language therapists who are responsive to current and future employment needs
+• To provide challenging learning environments (including university-based learning, self-study and practice placements) where students can build critical enquiry and independent learning skills in their journey to becoming speech & language therapy practitioners responsive to current and future employment needs.

 Learning outcomes and learning, teaching and assessment methods